Chaozhou Guangdong, China Travel Guide

 Translation apps are very valuable.
 Try apps like Google Translate (download the offline Chinese language pack before arrival) or Baidu Translate.
 The photo translation feature on these apps stands out for menus, street signs, and information posters.

 Internet access and Wi-Fi spread widely.
 Most hotels, many cafes, and common spaces feature Wi-Fi.
 Mobile data coverage stands out in the city, offering reliable internet on your phone.
-A VPN is needed to get to many international sites and applications, such as Google services, Facebook, and WhatsApp.
+A VPN is needed to get to many international sites and apps, such as Google services, Facebook, and WhatsApp.
 Download and set up your VPN app Before entering the country.

 Hello: 你好 (Nǐ hǎo)